Phytocannabinoid Rich Hemp

 CBD Isolate vs. Full Spectrum

 CBD must be isolated from the decarboxylated, full spectrum plant material to create THC-free CBD products.
 Contrary to popular belief, CBD isolate is not "synthetic" CBD; it is simply isolated CBD from the cannabis plant via chemistry.
-CBD isolate is often referred to as "pure CBD" and is flavorless and water compatible.
+CBD isolate is often referred to as "pure CBD" and is flavorless.

 Pure CBD isolate

 Full spectrum extract or phytocannabinoid rich extract will vary based on the plant material used—making it more difficult to study.
 Some people may point to one research study which observed a bell-shaped dose response of isolated CBD for one condition (inflammation).
 However, other conditions were not studied, therefore we cannot make blanket statements about full spectrum being superior to isolated CBD in all cases.

 Just because the study recommends full spectrum extract for one condition doesn't necessarily mean full spectrum extract will always work better for every condition or be right for every consumer.
 It's also possible to create higher potency CBD products by combining pure CBD with phytocannabinoid-rich extract.